Herbertville

-Herbertville, earlier known as Wainui after the Wainui River, is a small settlement in New Zealand's North Island, on the eastern coast of the Tararua District, part of the Manawatu-Wanganui Region.
-It lies just south of Cape Turnagain, a promontory named by Captain Cook who used the location as a well-remembered point where he turned his ship and retraced his journey.
+Herbertville, earlier known as Wainui after the Wainui River, is a small settlement on the east coast of the North Island of New Zealand, in the Tararua District and the Manawatū-Whanganui region.
+It lies just south of Cape Turnagain, a promontory named by Captain Cook, who used the location as a well-remembered point where he turned his ship and retraced his journey.
 As of 2023, its population is around 120.

-At the turn of the 20th century Herbertville was a thriving community.
+The settlement was named for Joseph and Sarah Herbert, a farming couple who settled in the area in 1842.
+By the turn of the 20th century Herbertville was a thriving community.
 It had a large hotel, several shops, a police station, and a blacksmith.
 Schooners beached on the vast expanse of shallow sandy beach on high tides and passengers and cargoes were unloaded.
-The ships would then be refloated on the next high tide and would carry on their way.
+The ships would refloat on the next high tide and continue on their way.
 Horse-drawn coaches connected the settlement with the township of Dannevirke via Weber.

 Herbertville is renowned for its strong winds.
 In mid-September 2023 it recorded a gust of 246 kmh, the strongest gust ever recorded in New Zealand.

+Education

+Herbertville School opened in 1885 or earlier and merged into Wimbledon School in 1960.